Airy59/XSDtoOWL/xsd_to_owl/Documentation.md

 2. All properties share the same domain (the parent class)
 3. Each property has a range corresponding to its type
 4. Comments are added to each property to indicate that it's part of a choice constraint
+5. Unicity constraints are implied through documentation, as OWL does not directly support mutual exclusivity between properties

 This approach is particularly well-suited for choices between elements of simple type or numeric type, as it maintains the mutual exclusivity constraint of xs:choice while working within OWL's capabilities.

+To enforce the unicity constraint in applications consuming the ontology, additional validation rules would need to be implemented, as standard OWL reasoners cannot enforce the constraint that exactly one of several properties must be used.

 ##### Approach 2: For Complex Types